eczeps/eczeps.github.io/index.md

 ## Projects

 ### <span style="color:green">[Wikipedia Roamer](https://eczeps.github.io/WikipediaRoamer/)</span>
-This is a collaborative project that imitates playing the Wikipedia Game, in which players choose a starting and an ending Wikipedia page and race to see who can traverse through Wikipedia's hyperlinks to get from one page to the other.
+<span style="color:green">This is a collaborative project that imitates playing the Wikipedia Game, in which players choose a starting and an ending Wikipedia page and race to see who can traverse through Wikipedia's hyperlinks to get from one page to the other.</span>

 ### [Sound Animation](https://eczeps.github.io/sound_animation/)
 This is a I made a while back that creates a graphic that responds to sound.